paoga87/jekyll-v2/_pages/about.md

 I currently work as a Software Developer at [Bixal](https://www.bixal.com/).
 I am also an Adjunct of Computer Science at [St. Thomas Aquinas College](http://www.stac.edu/) and a Course Assistant at [New York University (NYU)](http://www.nyu.edu/).

-When not at work, you can find me at the gym or home reading a book with my dog and cats!
+When not at work, you can find me at the gym or home reading a book with my dogs and cats!
 I love watching sports and I also like to [write about soccer](http://doublegsports.com/author/paola-garcia-cardenas/) once in a while.
 Thank you for stopping by.
 Please visit my [blog](/blog) and let me know what you think!

 ##### Last updated: {{ 'now' | date: "%B, %Y" }}